bitliner/restful-mongo/README.md

 ```

 * `npm start`
-* access browser at `http://localhost:3000/api/test/collectionName` to test the HTTP REST API
+* access browser at `http://localhost:3000/api/test/collectionName` to read JSON documents of collection  *collectionName* of database *test1*